pravinva/battery-trading-assistant/docs/GENIE_INSTRUCTIONS.md

 - battery_assets: Asset specifications, capacity, location, partner details
 - battery_documents: Document metadata (technical documentation is in Vector Search)

+**CRITICAL: Discharge Capability Clarification**

+When asked about "discharge capability" or "discharge capacity":
+- **Theoretical/Maximum Discharge Capability**: Use `battery_assets.nameplate_capacity_mw` - this is the design specification, the maximum possible discharge rate
+- **Current/Operational Discharge Capability**: Use `battery_telemetry.capability_discharge_mw` - this is the current operational capability, which can vary based on SoC, temperature, and other factors

+**Default behavior**: If the question asks "which battery has the highest discharge capability" without specifying "current" or "operational", use `battery_assets.nameplate_capacity_mw` (theoretical maximum) as this represents the battery's design capacity.

 **CRITICAL: Energy Throughput Calculations**

 When calculating energy throughput: